antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 go to this `web page <https://jenkins-lhcb-nightlies.web.cern.ch/job/nightly-builds/job/release/build/>`_ for asking to install the client release in AFS and CVMFS:

-* in the field "Project list" put : "Dirac vNrMpK LHCbDirac vArBpC"  (NOTE: If DIRAC already released, please use only LHCbDIRAC: LHCbDirac vArBpC)
+* in the field "Project list" put : "Dirac vNrMpK LHCbDirac vArBpC"  (NOTE: If LHCbGRID is already released, please use only DIRAC and LHCbDIRAC: DIRAC vNrMpK LHCbDirac vArBpC)
 * in the field "platforms" put : "x86_64-slc6-gcc48-opt x86_64-slc6-gcc49-opt"

 Then click on the "BUILD" button